trkin/apibot/docs/bots/steps.md

 More info [Capybara::Selector](https://rubydoc.info/github/teamcapybara/capybara/master/Capybara/Selector)
 Locator can be `id`, `name`, `value`, `title`, `alt` attribute or string content of the element.
+It is case sensitive so you need to inspect to make sure it matches the case (css can use `text-transform: uppercase;` so it might look upcase)

 ## visit_link_until_it_disappear